TheAPratap/Jokes-Chrome-Extension/README.md

 # Jokes-Chrome-Extension

-Click on this google chrome extension to get a random Joke every time 😂
+Click on this Google Chrome Extension to get a random Joke every time 😂